 Q1=-log1ni=1dπc-πsi2

 As described before, we work in logs for relative effects, and the negative sign allows a higher Q1 (smaller hedonic differences) to correspond to higher substitutability.
 The squared term is used instead of absolute value so that the estimator also captures the variability of hedonic differences, which corresponds to lower substitutability.
-This is important because substitutability may differ drastically across goods: it is preferable to have uniformly substitutable goods rather than a polarized mix of good and bad ones.
+This is important because substitutability may differ drastically across goods: it is preferable to have uniformly substitutable goods rather than a polarized mix of good substitutes and bad substitutes.

 MEASURE #2: DOMAIN KNOWLEDGE

 For our second measure of substitution, we draw upon domain knowledge from our expert interviews.
 We found some of the most commonly mentioned and important determinants of artwork similarity (substitutability) are artist, medium, signs of authenticity, size of the artwork, and how recently the artwork was auctioned.
-The opinions of our interviewees on more complex factors, such subject matter and artistic style, seemed to be mixed: some said these were key to measuring similarity between pieces, while others looked more to the factors above.
+The opinions of our interviewees on more complex factors, such subject matter and artistic style, seemed to be mixed: some said these were key to measuring similarity between pieces, while others did not value them highly.
 One thing we were surprised to learn about size in particular was that its importance in determining similarity varies at different price points.
 For the lower and middle price ranges, people usually purchase art as a decoration, and tend to purchase pieces of similar sizes to display next to each other.
 As price increases, people tend to value artwork more as an investment, and so the importance of size in determining similarity decreases.

 To capture these anecdotal observations about art similarity, we present a second measure of substitution between a current piece xc and a substitute piece xs, here formulated as two sale observations at different points in time.
 This measure of substitution depends on size Si, hedonic price πi, and auction date ti.
 Artist, authenticity, medium are categorical variables and thus used primarily to filter for substitutes, as we describe later.